SciViewer/SciView/README.md

 ## 4.2) Drive mount in WSL-2
 Reference Link: [Mount network drive in WSL](https://docs.microsoft.com/en-us/archive/blogs/wsl/file-system-improvements-to-the-windows-subsystem-for-linux)

-Prerequisite: The network folder is mounted at /mnt/share and therefore the "share" directory has to be first created.
+Prerequisite: The network folder will be mounted at /mnt/share and therefore the "share" directory has to be created first.

 The mounting of the windows network drive into WSL is done by applying